-Risk assessment is an important tool in the management of pulmonary arterial hypertension (PAH).
+Risk assessment is an important tool in the management of pulmonary arterial hypertension and can help doctors predict progression of the disease.
 Taking into account personal health factors and test results, doctors use predictive algorithms to estimate the risk of death within one year.

 The FPHN registry equation was designed to predict survival from the time of diagnosis, rather than the REVEAL model’s continual assessment to monitor disease progression.

-Risk is assessed as low, intermediate, or high, based on the chance of death within one year.
+PAH risk is assessed as low, intermediate, or high, based on the chance of death within one year.

-Like the low-risk category, people who fall into the intermediate-risk range have no signs of right heart failure.
+Like those in the low-risk category, people who fall into the intermediate-risk range have no signs of right heart failure.
 However, there may be some signs of slow disease progression.
 Scores on the 6MWT typically range from one-tenth to one-quarter mile (165 to 440 meters).
 Intermediate risk is classified as WHO-FC 3.

 People who fall into the high-risk category have notable signs of right heart failure and quickly progressing clinical symptoms of PAH.
 High risk is also linked to a score of less than one-tenth of a mile (165 meters) on the 6MWT and a classification of WHO-FC 4.

 Many types of testing and various factors go into a doctor’s risk assessment for PAH.
-Understanding what your doctor may ask you about can help you provide clear information, which could lead to more accurate risk stratification and better disease management.
+Understanding what your doctor may ask you can help you provide clear information, which could lead to more accurate risk stratification and better disease management.